magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 </config>
 {%endhighlight%}

-## Access the value of the custom field on server-side
+## Access the value of the custom field on server side
 If you took all the steps described in the previous paragraphs, Magento will generate the interface that includes your custom attribute and you can access your field value like this: